Parents cannot take their children out of school for term-time holidays without risking being fined, the highest court in the land has ruled.

 "It will be a generation or more before this court revisits this decision, if they ever do.
 You can no longer make a decision to take your child out of school, even for one day, without the permission of the state."

-A Department for Education spokesman said: "We are pleased the Supreme Court unanimously agreed with our position – that no child should be taken out of school without good reason.
+A Department for Education spokesperson said: "We are pleased the Supreme Court unanimously agreed with our position – that no child should be taken out of school without good reason.

 "As before, head teachers have the ability to decide when exceptional circumstances allow for a child to be absent but today’s ruling removes the uncertainty for schools and local authorities that was created by the previous judgment."